boazsegev/facil.io/docs/_SOURCE/0.7.x/fio.md

 #### `FIO_PRINT_STATE`

-When this macro is true (1), facil.io will print some state massages to stderr (startup / shutdown messages, etc').
+When this macro is true (1), facil.io will enable the `FIO_LOG_STATE(msg, ...)` macro to print some default information level messages to stderr (startup / shutdown messages, etc').

 By default this macro is set to true.

+#### `FIO_POLL_MAX_EVENTS`

+This macro sets the maximum number of IO events facil.io will pre-schedule at the beginning of each cycle, when using `epoll` or `kqueue` (not when using `poll`).

+Since this requires stack pre-allocated memory, this number shouldn't be set too high.
+Reasonable values range from 8 to 160.

+The default value is currently 64.

+#### `FIO_USE_URGENT_QUEUE`

+This macro can be used to disable the priority queue given to outbound IO.

 #### `FIO_PUBSUB_SUPPORT`